yrashk/serde_fs/README.md

 * Copy-pasting examples is not as trivial, but this can be worked around by sharing patches/ed scripts instead.

+## Issue Tracking

+This project uses [SIT](http://sit-it.org) for managing and tracking issues independently from GitHub.
+You can find brief instructions on sending issue updates to this repository in its [README](https://github.com/sit-it/sit#questions-bug-reports-etc).

 ## License

 serde_fs is distributed under the terms of both the MIT license and the Apache License (Version 2.0).